JakePlayter84/CISC101-Group5-TravelPlanner/modules/03_feasibility_guardrails.md

 8. **Bookings**

    - If activity usually needs a ticket → just remind the user to book it; never simulate bookings.

+9. **Meals**

+   - If a restaurant isn't chosen as the morning activity → chose a restaurant as the midday activity.